vince-lam/web3-phishing-detection/README.md

 * Assume that no money is allowed to be spent on this project, so no calling of OpenAI's API and fine tuning of LLMs using cloud GPU services, such as RunPod
 * Assume no class rebalancing is required as the labels are relatively balanced (292:212).
+* Assume k-folds cross-validation is not required due to effectiveness of transfer learning for deep learning models

 Due to limited time resource (2.5 days), the following constraints will be applied: